techidaily/site-games-able/source/_posts/deciphering-your-options-for-fixingexchanging-a-switch.md

  Luckily, if you have the serial number of your Switch on hand, the process of checking the warranty status of your console is simple.
 To check the warranty status of your Switch, follow these steps:

-* Enter the official Nintendo Repair Center page on any browser by following this link to[Nintendo](https://repair.nintendo.com/cc/ntndcpWarrantyStatus.html?lang=en) .
+* Enter the official Nintendo Repair Center page on any browser by following this link to [Nintendo](https://repair.nintendo.com/cc/ntndcpWarrantyStatus.html?lang=en) .
 * Under**Check Warranty Status** , enter the serial number of your Nintendo Switch.
 * Select**Check Warranty** .